jfolz/simplejpeg/README.md

 # simplejpeg

-simplejpeg is a simple package based on the recent versions of libturbojpeg for the fast JPEG encoding and decoding.
+simplejpeg is a simple package based on recent versions of libturbojpeg for fast JPEG encoding and decoding.